8 Legit Ways to Block Ads in the YouTube App 2026 (Android & iOS)

 1. Use an ad blocker app

 If you want to block YouTube ads, then what’s better than an ad blocker?
-We’ve tested Total Adblock with YouTube and it works really well.
-To block ads with Total Adblock, you’ll need to export videos from your YouTube app to the Total Adblock app on your phone.
-It’s a simple process we outline for you below:
+We’ve tested Total Adblock with the YouTube app, and it works really well.

 1. Sign up for and download Total Adblock.